Discord improves conversations by finally adding threads

 Starting threads

 Any message posted in a Discord server can be the start of a big conversation, and any message can give birth to a thread.
-To start a thread from an existing message, user can simply hover over it and choose the new “#” button.
-Users can also create a thread from scratch by pressing the “+” button in the chat bar and selecting the “create thread” option.
+To start a thread from an existing message, users can simply hover over it and choose the new “#” button.
+They can also create a thread from scratch by pressing the “+” button in the chat bar and selecting the “create thread” option.

 When you open a thread from within the channel’s chat log, it will pop up into a split-view panel on the right rather than pulling you away from the current channel.
-However, active threads will also appear in the Channel List, and clicking one there will bring you to a full-screen version.
+However, active threads will also appear in the Channel List, and clicking one there will bring you to a fullscreen version.
 It’s the difference between focusing on a thread as a sidebar to an ongoing conversation and coming into it with your full attention.

 For servers at Level 2 and up, you can create private threads, which don’t appear within a server’s channel listing or threads directory — they’ll only appear for someone if they’re added manually, or are @mentioned within the thread itself.